datanav/docs/configuration.rst

      - Req

    * - ``schedule_interval``
-     - Integer
+     - Number
      - The number of seconds between runs.
-It is a required field if no ``cron_expression`` is present.
 It is mutually exclusive with the ``cron_expression`` property.
-     - 30
+     - (see the note above)
      - Yes

    * - ``cron_expression``
      - String
      - A cron expression that indicates when the pump should run.
-It is a required field if no ``schedule_interval`` is specified.
        It is mutually exclusive with the ``schedule_interval`` property.
      -
      - Yes